-Shale Oil and Tight Oil Fundamentals
+Shale and Tight Reservoir Technical Analysis

 Recent success in developing oil from very low permeability reservoirs in North America has sparked global interest in how these plays are being identified, evaluated and developed.
 This course addresses these issues that require unique approaches, as compared to conventional oil reservoirs, primarily in the areas of well design, hydraulic fracture design, log analysis, core analysis and production forecasting.

-0.8 CEUs (Continuing Education Units) awarded for this 1-day course.
+0.8 or 1.6 CEUs (Continuing Education Units) are awarded for this 1- or 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 In 2008, Hennings was awarded the prestigious annual Stefanko Award from the Society of Mining Engineers for his technical contributions.
-Hennings is a registered professional engineer.
-He holds a BS in petroleum engineering and an MS in finance.
+Hennings is a registered professional engineer and holds a BS in petroleum engineering and an MS in finance.